 For additional information about background, associated patents and the charges raised, please view the attached complaint.

-Founded in 1836, Kelley Drye & Warren LLP is a multidisciplinary law firm with five offices in the United States, an office in Brussels, Belgium and affiliate relationship with a Mumbai-based independent law firm.
+Founded in 1836, Kelley Drye & Warren LLP is a multidisciplinary law firm with eight offices in the United States and an office in Brussels, Belgium.

 Kelley Drye & Warren LLP